IamRabindra25/melTS/README.md

 Since Trieste is a coastal city, we decided to consider the consequences of our predicted sea level rise on the city of Trieste.

-After an evaluation of socioeconomical activities in the areas touched by the sea level increase, we denoted x critical aspects which will be hevavily damaged:
+After an evaluation of socioeconomical activities in the areas touched by the sea level increase, we denoted x critical aspects which will be heavily damaged:

 * **_Economical activities_**, especially those in relation with the Port of Trieste, which is notably the first in Italy for the volume of its foreign trades.

-* **_Artistical and cultural patrimony_**, since all the historical part of the city will be submerged, including Piazza dell'Unità d'Italia and the Città Vecchia.
+* **_Artistic and cultural patrimony_**, since all the historical part of the city will be submerged, including Piazza dell'Unità d'Italia and the Città Vecchia.

 * **_Demographical displacement_**, since many residential areas could be affected by the increase of water level, renting cost would probably increase and social activities will change .